prof-rossetti/intro-to-python/exercises/command-line-computing/mac-terminal.md

 After typing each of the commands below, press "enter" to execute it.

-Optionally clear previous terminal output at any time by pressing "command + k".
+Optionally clear previous terminal output at any time by pressing "command + k", or by typing `clear` and pressing "enter".

 ### Current User